- RSVP Required

 A key goal of the workshop is to generate discussion about the normative standards of labor for women, how they have or have not remained static across time and place, and possible strategies that workers, activists, policy makers, and international organizations may pursue to address long-entrenched status quos.
 Participants will be asked to consider, for instance, best practices for the creation of strategic alliances and coalitions—locally, regionally, and transnationally—among interest groups with intersecting causes to move forward a woman- and labor-friendly agenda.
 Likewise, how might NGOs, civil society organizations, and international federations of trade unions successfully leverage their capacities to function locally and globally simultaneously to embed in local laws and workplace practices internationally agreed upon standards such as the ILO’s core standards and principles or the UN’s Convention on the Elimination of All Forms of Discrimination against Women?
 Critically, how might women themselves shape and initiate strategies for their own empowerment?

-The workshop is part of LISD's project on Women in the Global Community which examines women’s participation in and the functioning of gendered structures and norms in the international system.
-From the grassroots to diplomatic circles, the project on Women in the Global Community focuses especially on economic activity, institution building, human rights, security, and negotiation and reconciliation.
-The project's research agenda and related activities work to bring issues of gender to the fore and to address key issues, challenges, and promises of women’s empowerment as leaders, as economic actors, as autonomous actors, and as equal citizens in the global community.
+The workshop is part of LISD's project on Gender in the Global Community which examines women’s participation in and the functioning of gendered structures and norms in the international system.
+From the grassroots to diplomatic circles, the project on Gender in the Global Community focuses especially on the functioning of gender in the international system in the areas of economic activity, institution building, human rights, security, and negotiation and reconciliation.